Table of Contents

 • Individual fields in Lists, Datasets, Sample Types, and Data Classes, can be defined to require that every value in that column of that table must be unique. (docs)

-View the full LabKey Server 23.11 release notes.
+View the LabKey Server 23.11 release notes.

 Version 23.7, released July 2023